Best Paid Substack Newsletters 2026: 15 Worth Your Money

 - Leverage archives: Paid tiers usually include full access to back issues.
 Before subscribing, check if the archive alone justifies the cost.

 Managing 5+ paid newsletters?
-Get AI-powered daily digests that summarize your Substack subscriptions into one email — so you actually read what you're paying for.
+Get AI-powered daily digests that summarize your Substack subscriptions into one email, so you actually read what you're paying for.
+You get a personalized @mail.readless.app address, flexible digest timing, and AI summaries that surface what matters, without extra tabs or another app to install.

 | Criterion | What We Looked For |